-The valuation of finished goods inventory is a key audit matter due to the:
+The valuation of EzyStrut finished goods inventory is a key audit matter due to the:

-- Size of the finished goods inventory balance, which is significant to the balance sheet (16.3% of total assets); - Finished goods inventory being specialised in nature; - Importance of finished goods inventory valuation to the business operations and financial performance of the Group; - Group's judgment involved in estimating the amount of the impairment provision.
-Estimating the provision, and therefore the value of finished goods inventory, requires consideration of the volume of finished goods on hand, anticipated future usage and expected recoverable amount.
-Such judgments may have a significant impact on the Group's finished goods inventory impairment provision, and therefore the overall carrying value of finished goods inventory, necessitating additional audit effort.
+- EzyStrut finished goods inventory being specialised in nature; - Importance of EzyStrut finished goods inventory valuation to the business operations and financial performance of the Group; - Group's judgment involved in estimating the amount of the impairment provision.
+Estimating the provision, and therefore the net carrying value of finished goods inventory, requires consideration of the quantity of finished aoods on hand. anticipated future usage and expected recoverable amount.
+Expected recoverable amount requires consideration of metal scrap value.
+Such judgments may have a significant impact on the Group's finished goods inventory impairment provision, therefore the overall net carrying value of finished goods inventory, necessitating additional audit effort.